MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 7
 ```

-These operators aren't restricted to numbers; they work with any class that
+These operators work with any class that implements [System.IComparable][1].
-implements [System.IComparable][1].

 Examples: